pluralsight/lessons-learned/Readme.md

-# Lessons Learned Using Typescript in Node
+# Lessons Learned Using Typescript in Node 10.x

-## Learning Lessons from Others
+## Basic Usage

 1. Clone the repo
 1. `npm test` to run all the tests
 1. `npm run test:fund` to run only the fundamental tests
 1. `npm run test:adv` to run only the advanced tests
 1. Read the results
-1. If you see test results that look interesting look for a top level test "Link to this test:" and click the link
+1. If you see test results that look interesting look for a top level test "Link to this test:" and click the link to examine the code
-1. Analyze and modify as needed for complete understanding

-## Contribute your own lessons learned
+## Contribute lessons learned

 ### Coding Guidelines